enhuiz/batch-renorm/README.md

 ## Summary

 In general, BRN(C) performs better than BN only when the batch size is small (e.g. 2) and the task is challenging (e.g. CIFAR100).
 Otherwise, it is best to simply use BN.
 BNRS tends to converge much slower and should be avoided.
-BNWoS can fail when batch size is small, but performs similiar to BN when the batch size is sufficiently large.
+BNWoS can fail when batch size is small, but performs similarly to BN when the batch size is sufficiently large.

 # Credits